Communist Party USA

 As the CPUSA's role in Soviet Espionage activities became more widely known, the Party suffered dramatically at onset of the Cold War.
 The Second Red Scare saw the party prosecuted under the Smith Act, which criminalized advocacy of violent revolution and led to high-profile trials of its leaders.
 This decimated the CPUSA, reducing its membership to under 10,000 by the mid-1950s.
 The Khrushchev Thaw and revelations of Joseph Stalin's crimes also led to internal divisions, with many members leaving the party in disillusionment.
 The CPUSA struggled to maintain relevance during the social movements of the 1960s and 1970s.
 While it supported civil rights, labor activism, and anti-Vietnam War efforts, it faced competition from New Left organizations, which rejected the party's rigid adherence to Soviet communism.
 The Sino-Soviet split further fractured the communist movement, with some former CPUSA members defecting to Maoist or Trotskyist groups.
 Under the leadership of Gus Hall (1959–2000), the CPUSA remained loyal to the Soviet Union even as other communist parties distanced themselves from Moscow's policies, which marginalized it within the American left.
 The collapse of the Soviet Union in 1991 dealt a devastating blow to the party, leading to financial difficulties and a further decline in membership.

-In the 21st century, the CPUSA has focused on labor rights, racial justice, environmental activism, and opposition to corporate capitalism.
-The CPUSA publishes the newspaper People's World and continues to engage in leftist activism.
+In the 21st century, the CPUSA has focused on labor rights, racial justice, environmental activism, opposition to corporate capitalism, and continues to engage in leftist activism.
+The CPUSA publishes the newspaper People's World, and as of May of 2026, is in the process of re-establishing its theoretical journal, Political Affairs.

 Modern membership

+In 2000, the Encyclopedia of Third Parties in America said CPUSA had about 1,000 members and "has virtually ceased to exist".
+CPUSA reported 2,000 members in 2011, 5,000 members in 2017 and 2018, 15,000 members in 2023, and 20,000 members in 2024.
+In 2026, CPUSA claimed to have recruited 20,000 members since Trump's 2016 win, of which 11,000 remain active.

-In 2011, CPUSA claimed 2,000 members.
-In 2017 and 2018, CPUSA claimed 5,000 members.
-In 2019, former Party member Daniel Rosenberg claimed that "nearly half" of new joiners since 2000 had "paid no dues" and merely signed up for the mailing list.
-In 2023, CPUSA claimed 15,000 members.
-In 2024, CPUSA claimed 20,000 members on its mailing list.
+In the past, CPUSA often claimed a higher membership than its internal records showed.
+In the 1990s, CPUSA claimed its membership was 15,000 to 20,000 people, but its actual membership was likely around 1,000 to 2,000.
+In 2019, former Party member Daniel Rosenberg claimed "nearly half" of new joiners since 2000 paid no dues and merely signed up for the mailing list.
+In 2023, CPUSA said "one-third" of new members since 2021 paid dues.